Bluebells at Kingston Lacy

 As spring marches on the bluebells are emerging and creating beautiful carpets of blue in the woodlands across the estate.

 The Kingston Lacy estate is one of most popular areas in the county to see bluebells, with thousands of people coming to see the spectacular carpets of flowers.

 In order to conserve this important woodland and ensure its future we have been working over the winter to create a new plantation next to the existing copse.
 In total we have planted and guarded 2,500 trees and 1,500 hedgerow trees.
-Our aim is that this will increase, conserve and improve the biodiversity of this environment whilst providing a woodland that will be managed to provide locally and sustainably sourced timber in the future.
+Our aim is that this will increase, conserve and improve the biodiversity of this environment whilst also providing a beautiful woodland for the generations to come

 A map of the new visitor route and plantation can be seen below…

 Designated bluebell parking, in a field, will be available at the Pamphill School end of the Oak Avenue will be open from Saturday 13 April to Monday 6 May from 9am - 5pm.
 Pamphill Green car park will be set-aside for less-able parking on these dates and times.
 It is free to park your car at both of these locations.